migrx-io/backedblock/README.md

  │            └──────────────────────────────────────────────────┘            │
 ```

+The infrastructure is the same shape for both planes — same AMI, same subnets,
+same provisioning.
+The difference is that **control-plane nodes carry no cache
+disks and need no buckets**: the data-path components do not run there, so there
+is no I/O to cache and nothing to flush to S3.
+What is drawn above is a
+data-plane pool; a management plane is the same picture without the EBS boxes and
+the S3 group.

+> **Note.** Small installations do not need separate control-plane nodes.
+The
+> control-plane and data-plane components can run together on the same machines,
+> which collapses the whole deployment into N equivalent nodes forming one
+> storage pool — every node identical, every node running both planes.
+Larger
+> deployments split them, with a management plane of its own and pools beneath
+> it.

 Those EC2 nodes, their cache disks and their buckets are one **pool** — the unit
 volumes are placed in and served from.
 Terraform creates: